Carrigan/elixir-ruby-experience/elixir.md

 ???

+Ruby
+- Here is a typical mock test in Ruby, which are really nice to testing that APIs are being called rather than testing what they do.
+Under the covers, this works by modifying the class or object globally, in place, to have state associated with it about how many times it has been called.
+  Thus, we cannot do this in Elixir; and since there is no way to escape that mocks are a global state, it is much more in depth.

+Elixir
 - What you wind up doing is mocking the entire contract in roughly the same way, except instead of the object or class keeping track of the calls, the test itself does.
 - This allows multiple tests to run at the same time since the object/class does not keep the state.